dojo/docs/dojox/charting.rst

 TODO: Example Chart

-One last feature I’d like to touch on is adding multiple plots to the same chart.
+One last feature I'd like to touch on is adding multiple plots to the same chart.
 Multiple plots can be of differing types and can all be configured separately.
 Each plot you add with addPlot() will be layered behind the previous plot.
 In addition, plots can have their own axes or share them with other plots on the chart.
 Now, if we add an areas plot to our lines example, we can create the following effect.

 .. js ::